gcpearse/Construction-FE/README.md

-# Construction - Front-end Repository
+# Construction

+## Overview

-This is a work in progress.
+This is the front-end repository of a work in progress.
+The back-end repo can be viewed [here](https://github.com/krasenHristov/Construction-Backend).